stefanogali/panini-cake/README.md

 This template also supports custom fields if you wish to add your own extra sections for pages and products, directly editable from your Shopify dashboard.

 Go to the [Shopify app store](https://apps.shopify.com/) and add ACF: Metafields Custom Fields.
 Start creating your custom metafields.
-Currently this theme supports metafileds on the _about_ and _contacts_ pages, you can specify what you want to retrieve in the metafields array inside those pages.
+Currently this theme supports metafields on the _about_ and _contacts_ pages, you can specify what you want to retrieve in the metafields array inside those pages.